AWGL/SomaticFusion/README.md

 ### Sample directory

 Each sample directory must contain:
-- A variables file in the format <sampleId>.varibles
+- A variables file in the format <sampleId>.variables
 - Zipped fastq files